 Citizen Police Academy

 During the Academy, citizens will be exposed to subject matter relating to the duties and responsibilities of police officers.
-The Academy will be instructed by Police Officers and Supervisors from the Madison Police Department with expertise in various areas of law enforcement.
-Past topics have included drugs and gangs, a legal update, officer involved shootings and use of force decisionmaking, OWI and traffic enforcement, K9s and mounted patrol, crime scene investigation, crisis negotiations, Dane County Crime Response, child abuse/neglect, computer crimes and forensics and domestic preparedness.
+The Academy will be instructed by police officers and supervisors from the Madison Police Department with expertise in various areas of law enforcement.
+Past topics have included drugs and gangs, a legal update, officer involved shootings and use of force decision-making, OWI and traffic enforcement, K-9's and mounted patrol, crime scene investigation, crisis negotiations, Dane County Crime Response, child abuse/neglect, computer crimes/forensics and domestic preparedness.
 Academy participants will also be given the opportunity to go on a ride-along with a MPD police officer.
-The curriculum for the 2013 Academy has not been finalized.
+Academy topics may be subject to change from year to year.

 Who can Attend?